-Examples: TAMIL OM "" (U+0BD0) and TAMIL SIGN ANUSVARA (U+0B82), even if allowed by IDNA protocol, are not permitted in the Root Zone Repertoire as per the [MSR].
+Example: TAMIL OM "&" (U+0BD0) even if allowed by IDNA protocol, is not permitted in the Root Zone Repertoire as per the [MSR].

 To sum up, the restrictions start off with admitting only such characters as are part of the code-block of the given script/language.
-This is further narrowed down by the IDNA Protocol and finally an additional filter in the form of Maximal Starting Repertoire restricts the character set associated with the given language even more.
+This is further narrowed down by the IDNA

+Protocol and finally an additional filter in the form of Maximal Starting Repertoire restricts the character set associated with the given language even more.